sendgrid/docs/content/docs/for-developers/sending-email/quickstart-python.md

 Though the SendGrid helper library supports Python back to version 2.7, we recommend using a 3.x version now that Python 2 has reached end-of-life status.

 It is possible to have multiple versions of Python on your computer.
 Some operating systems come with a version of Python already installed.
-If you run `python --version` and receive `Python 2.7.16` after installing Python 3, try running `python3 --version` to see which 3.x version of Python you have installed.
-This tutorial was written using Python 3.8.5.
+If you run `python --version` and receive `Python 2.7.x` after installing Python 3, try running `python3 --version` to see which 3.x version of Python you have installed.
+This tutorial will use the `python` command, assuming you are working with Python 3.
+If you have not set up Python 3 in a virtual environment, you may need to run the command `python3` instead.

+For more about running multiple versions of Python, see ["Virtual Environments and Packages"](https://docs.python.org/3/tutorial/venv.html) in the Python documentation.

 </call-out>